Gareth Mitchelson: Performances

 Whilst still at school Mitchelson was a member of the world-renowned British Caledonian Airways pipes and dance corps, performing at Scottish events all over the world.

 In 1985 Gareth and Deryck Mitchelson commissioned new work and music for inclusion in Glasgow's Mayfest dance festival and formalised this with the formation of the CelticSpirit Dance Company as a limited liability company.

-Other notable performances have included participation in many folk festivals and fiddlers' rallys, in the Capitol Theatre and His Majesty's Theatre in Aberdeen, several royal performances, commission pieces for Scottish Dance Traditions (Generating Heat and Funky Faeries), twice appearing at the Dorothy Chandler Pavilion in Los Angeles and several TV Hogmanay shows.
+Other notable performances have included participation in many folk festivals and fiddlers' rallies, in the Capitol Theatre and His Majesty's Theatre in Aberdeen, several royal performances, commission pieces for Scottish Dance Traditions (Generating Heat and Funky Faeries), twice appearing at the Dorothy Chandler Pavilion in Los Angeles and several TV Hogmanay shows.

 Scottish dance traditions

-Preservation of Scottish dance traditions is very important to Gareth.
+Preservation of Scottish dance traditions is important to Gareth.
 His dance company, CelticSpirit, works towards this by making Scottish dance move accessible to the public - mixing traditional and contemporary dance forms and rhythms and presenting them in a modern and at times risque way.

 Mitchelson is also pushing to have some of the many no longer danced steps re-introduced into competition via the SOBHD.
 He also spends a considerable effort working with Scotland's only national organisation which exists to promote and encourage participation and enjoyment in all forms of Scottish traditional dance - Scottish Dance Traditions.